csgillespie/efficientR/main.md

 Many statistical algorithms manipulate matrices.
 R uses the Basic Linear Algebra System (BLAS) framework for linear algebra operations.
 Whenever we carry out a matrix operation, such as transpose or finding the inverse, we use the underlying BLAS library.
 By switching to a different BLAS library, it may be possible to speed-up your R code.
 Changing your BLAS library is straightforward if you are using Linux, but can be tricky for Windows users.

 The two open source alternative BLAS libraries are [ATLAS](http://math-atlas.sourceforge.net/) and [OpenBLAS](https://github.com/xianyi/OpenBLAS).
 The [Intel MKL](https://software.intel.com/en-us/intel-mkl) is another implementation, designed for Intel processors by Intel and used in Revolution R (described in the next section) but it requires licensing fees.
 The MKL library is provided with the Revolution analytics system.
 Depending on your application, by switching your BLAS library, linear algebra operations can run several times faster than with the base BLAS routines.

-If you use Linux, you can check whether you have a BLAS library setting with the following function, from **benchmarkme**:
+If you use macOS or Linux, you can check whether you have a BLAS library setting with the following function, from **benchmarkme**:

 ```r